 You’ll also need honey, arugula, prosciutto and Copper Kettle Parmesan Cheese.

 If you haven’t heard of or tried Cello Copper Kettle Cheese, I’m excited to introduce you to some award-winning deliciousness!

 What is Copper Kettle Cheese?

-This one-of-a-kind cheese uses an exclusive recipe that’s cooked in copper vats and aged for 16 months.
+This one of a kind cheese uses an exclusive recipe that’s cooked in traditional copper kettles and aged for 16 months.
 This artisanal method imparts a uniquely rich, nutty flavor and gives Cello Copper Kettle its distinctive cooked caramel finish and slightly pinkish tone.

 Aside from loving this brand because of their amazing cheeses, Cello also has an intriguing brand story I found on their website.
 The brand’s commitment to the artisanal process has won them 100 awards around the world!

 All the extra effort Cello puts into making their cheese is why it’s so good and worth the extra effort to seek it out.
 Click HERE to find Cello Cheese near you.

 Top each piece of garlic-rubbed, toasted bread with arugula, prosciutto, sliced figs and a few pieces of room temperature Cello Copper Kettle parmigiano reggiano Cheese, then give it all a generous drizzle of honey!